5 Simple Steps to Clean Out the Medicine Cabinet

 Expiration dates are printed either on the label or directly on the bottle, usually on the bottom or near the neck.

-If the product comes in a box, the expiration date often is imprinted on one of the ends.
+If the product comes in a box, the expiration date is often imprinted on one of the ends.

 Note: For dietary supplements, including vitamins, the government does not require an expiration date.